 B- 80-82% C- 70-72% D- 60-62%

-You must complete all work, including the reading response, discussion posts, final project, and attend a scheduled class session in order to receive 45 professional development points.
+You must complete all work, including the reading response, discussion posts, final project, and attend all class sessions in order to receive 45 professional development points.
 There is no potential to receive partial points.

-Participation (10%):
+Participation (20%):

 Participation is important to your success in this class.
 It is expected that all students will attend all class sessions and participate with comments, questions, and a willingness to engage the material.

+This class is fully online over Zoom.
+We will provide links to the class meetings on our course Canvas site.
+We will meet synchronously every day at the times listed on this syllabus.
+You are expected to be online, with your cameras ON, and to be actively engaged in the class when we are discussing the readings.
+Everyone is expected to participate, even though we will only interact with one another on Zoom.
+In other words, Zoom is not an excuse for you to sit back passively and to let others dominate the discussion.
+We will lay out guidelines the first day of class over how to participate over Zoom so that we avoid talking over one another.

 Reading Response (20%)